How to Get Temporary Residency Through Family Unity in Mexico

-What is Temporary Residency via Family Unity?
+Temporary Residency via Family Unity

 Temporary residency via family unity allows qualified applicants to reside legally in Mexico for up to 4 years, followed by the option to convert to permanent residency.
 It is an ideal choice for those with immediate family connections in Mexico who plan to live, work, or study in the country.

-Step 1 – Review eligibility criteria: You may qualify for temporary residency through family unity if you are:
+Step 1 – Review Eligibility Criteria: You may qualify for temporary residency through family unity if you are:

 • Parents of temporary residents.